Skip to content

 Obviously, such a large number of characters cannot be made randomly.
 Following certain rules, these characters which have grown over thousands of years are still very dynamic.

 The formation of characters seems just like a “LEGO” game!
 There are many small components, and you just need to put the small components together and give them order.
-Each of the components are made of smaller strokes.
+Each of the components is made of smaller strokes.

 Strokes